university-of-york/uoy-design-patterns/src/pages/229-signposts.md

 ---

-<p class="lead">Signposts are used to show a series of next steps or calls to action.
-They can be used on their own at full width, or within multiple column grids</p>
+<div class="lead"><p>Signposts are used to show a series of next steps or calls to action.
+They can be used on their own at full width, or within multiple column grids</p></div>

 The default signpost has a heading, text and a link.